scalalandio/chimney/docs/source/cookbook/protocol-buffers.rst

     // ...
   }

-Notice, that while it is flat, it still adds ``CustmerStatus.Empty`` - this is because this type would be used directly inside the message that contains is and it would be non-nullable (while the oneof content could still be absent).
+Notice, that while this implementation is flat, it still adds ``CustmerStatus.Empty``
+- it happens because this type would be used directly inside the message that contains is and it would be non-nullable (while the ``oneof`` content could still be absent).

 Transforming to and from: